solokeys/solo1-cli/README.md

 ## Firmware Update

-Upon release of signed firmware updates in [solokeys/solo](https://github.com/solokeys/solo), to update the firmware on your Solo Secure ("regular" version) to the latest version:
+Upon release of signed firmware updates in [solokeys/solo](https://github.com/solokeys/solo), to update the firmware on your Solo to the latest version:

 - update your `solo` tool if necessary via `pip3 install --upgrade solo-python`
 - plug in your key, keeping the button pressed until the LED flashes yellow
-- run `solo key update --secure`
+- run `solo key update`

-To update an (unmodified) Solo Hacker, instead run `solo key update --hacker`.

 For possibly helpful additional information, see <https://github.com/solokeys/solo/issues/113>.